 Welcome to ConsumingTech—a tech site focussing on how-to guides, news and reviews for all the key computer software brands, including Windows, Android, Linux, Mac OS X, and iOS.

 Founded in the year 2010 by a tech lover and, at the time, a budding software expert, ConsumingTech has gradually grown into a reliable source of information for a variety of topics and regularly gets visits from people in over a hundred countries around the world.
-We have been used as a source of information by some of the leading technology blogs and sites on the Web including XDA-Developers, AnandTech, Android Pit, OnePlus, Android Central, Android Guys, CyanogenMod, Microsoft Corp, and many more.
+We have been used as a source of information by some of the leading technology blogs and sites on the Web, including XDA-Developers, AnandTech, Android Pit, OnePlus, Android Central, Android Guys, CyanogenMod, Microsoft Corp, and many more.

 ConsumingTech enjoys helping people learn how to use their mobile devices, teaching them helpful tips with computing, providing free downloads for mobile and desktop operating systems, and covering the main news and reviews for each brand that routinely makes a name for themselves in the tech industry.

 With hundreds of thousands of people using our website every month, putting their trust in the information coming from our pages, you can use our content with confidence in knowing that you are getting accurate information.
 If you notice any incorrect information, we urge you to get in touch with us from our contact page so we can fix it.